 - Carotid stenosis treatment which removes the plaque that caused the narrowing of the artery

 Recovery and rehabilitation

 Quick intervention in a stroke can save a life, but long-term rehabilitation can give many victims back their quality of life as well.
-The specialists at MedStar Health include occupational therapists, physical therapists, and case managers who provide guidance and encouragement to help the patients “retrain the brain.”
+The specialists at MedStar Health include occupational therapists, physical therapists, speech therapists, and case managers who provide guidance and encouragement to help the patients “retrain the brain.”
 Therapy is available on an inpatient and outpatient basis and is customized to each individual’s needs.

 Distance from Change locationEnter your location

 7503 Surratts Rd.
 Clinton, MD 20735